FabioFlo/ChessClub/README.md

 ## 🧬 Database Seeding (coming soon)

 The application will include a preloaded demo dataset (users, clubs, tournaments).
-Stay tuned for the initialization logic or SQL script in the next update!

 ---

 ## 📘 API Documentation